 Medicare Supplement Plans (Medigap)

-Medicare Supplement plans were created to supplement, or compliment, Medicare.
-Original Medicare covers 80% of your medical expenses.
+Medicare Supplement Plans were created to supplement, or compliment, Original Medicare benefits.
+Original Medicare only covers 80% of your medical expenses.

 - Eligibility guidelines